Hellmakima/instagram/devdocs/notes.md

   - Shared setup/teardown helpers.
   - Declared once, available across all tests in that directory tree.
   - Great for DB setup, app clients, mock configs.
+  - I am not completely sure on how and when to use them so I'm using them when I repeat the same setup more than once. e.g., in `test_db.py`.
+I've skipped the `conftest.py` when the fixture is only used in the same file.

 - **Parametrization** → one test covers multiple inputs/expected outputs.
 - **Test discovery:**